|

 big events, like The Open, it can be traded as they play.
 Usually firms

-is the markets, but who are the firms.
-Unlike normal betting where there
+That is the markets, but who are the firms.
+Unlike normal betting where

-are hundreds of bookmakers vying for your business. in Spread Betting,
+there are hundreds of bookmakers vying for your business. in Spread

-there are only 5, four of which are in the UK:
+Betting, there are only 4, three of which are in the UK:

 Sporting Index /